johanblupojr/react-todo-list/README.md

 1.Change the input type of setTodos from text to checkbox.
 2.Add a function in handleFormSubmit to handle changes to the input value and sets the inputValue state variable to the new value of the input field. (line 17-21)
   Create a function to handle checking off a to-do item.
-This creates a copy of the todos array using the map method, updates the isDone property of the item at the specified index based on the checked status of the checkbox, and updates the todos state variable with the new array. (line 29-38)
+This creates a copy of the todos array using the map method, updates the isDone property of the item with a line-through style at the specified index based on the checked status of the checkbox, and updates the todos state variable with the new array. (line 29-38)

 Answer to Question #3 of the Quiz: